shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-semantics.md

 ---
-title: API Semantics
+title: Digital Platform API - API Semantics
 description: Learn about the semantics of REST API.
 It also provides information on how to ask a service about itself and filter and sort information. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# API semantics
+# Digital Platform API - API semantics

 This page explains the semantics of our REST API.
 It includes information on: